Wesley, New Zealand: Education

 Local state or state-integrated secondary schools include Mount Albert Grammar School, Marist College and St Peter's College.

 Local government

-The first local government in the area was the Mt Roskill Highway Board, that formed on 7 August 1868 to administer and fund the roads in the area.
+The first local government in the area was the Mt Roskill Highway Board, that was formed on 7 August 1868 to administer and fund the roads in the area.
 In 1883, the Highway Board became the Mt Roskill Road Board.
 Wesley was a part of the Mt Roskill Borough between 1947 and 1989, after which it was amalgamated into Auckland City.
-On 1 November 2010, the Auckland Council was formed as a unitary authority governing the entire Auckland Region, and Wesley become a part of the Puketāpapa local board area, administered by the Puketāpapa Local Board.
-The Puketāpapa local board area forms a part of the Albert-Eden-Puketāpapa ward, which votes for two members of the Auckland Council.
-The Albert-Eden-Puketāpapa ward is represented by counsellors Christine Fletcher and Julie Fairey.
+On 1 November 2010, Auckland Council was formed as a unitary authority governing the entire Auckland Region, and Wesley become a part of the Puketāpapa local board area, administered by the Puketāpapa Local Board.
+The Puketāpapa local board area forms a part of the Albert-Eden-Puketāpapa ward, which votes for two members of Auckland Council.
+The Albert-Eden-Puketāpapa ward is represented by councillors Christine Fletcher and Julie Fairey.